-The International Montessori Council recently commented on why attending Montessori school a full 5 days per week is so important.
+The International Montessori Council has commented on why attending Montessori school a full 5 days per week is so important.
 We think their answer is worth taking to heart:

 “Often we are asked why, Montessori schools almost always ask children from age three to attend five-days a week.
 The answer is that young children thrive on consistency, and only regular attendance provide both the continuity that they need and helps to create the culture of empowerment and order that defines a true community of children.